amourao/nickel-screensaver/README.md

   </tbody>
 </table>

 From now on, `.adds/screensaver/` is the new location for your screensavers.
-Don't place them in `.kobo/screensaver` anymore.
+Don't place them in `.kobo/screensaver` anymore (but you still need to keep this folder).

 One more note: don't unlock the device immediately while it's still in the locking procress, as that may cause a crash and reboot.